mathielo/dst-dedicated-server/README.md

 ---

-# Customizing the Server / World
+# Customize the Server and World

 The files listed below are the ones you'll likely be tweaking to customize your server and world to your likes.